 3.1.
-Create a report and set its width
+Create a report and set its page size

 Go to the main menu, click New, and then click Report.

-To change the width of the report, click on the white canvas area outside of any report regions.
-Go to the Properties window, click the Layout tab, and change the Width property to 700.
+To change the page size of the report, click on the canvas area outside of any report regions.
+Go to the Properties window, and click the Layout tab.

 3.2.
 Configure the title for the report